Over the past 40 years, breast cancer treatment has greatly improved due to findings from clinical trials.

 Breast cancer recurrence

-If you have a breast cancer recurrence, consider joining a clinical trial before treatment for recurrence begins or when your health care provider is considering changing treatments.
+If you have a breast cancer recurrence, consider joining a clinical trial before treatment for the recurrence begins or when your health care provider is considering changing treatments.

 Metastatic breast cancer